PeterZG/Set-ADT-AVL/README.md

 # Set ADT Using AVL Tree

-This repository contains an implementation of a Set Abstract Data Type (ADT) using a balanced AVL tree as part of UNSW's COMP2521 22T2 Assignment 1.
+This project contains an implementation of a Set Abstract Data Type (ADT) using a balanced AVL tree.
 It demonstrates the implementation of standard set operations with efficient time complexity.

 ## Features